3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Introduction

 This is the first paper in our series aiming to investigate 3D B-fields in the Interstellar medium and Star-forming regions (3D-BLISS).
-We first apply the new technique to the available starlight polarization observations by \cite{Chen2023} at $2.19\,\rm\mu m$ that mostly obtain POS B-fields in the large-scale outer regions of G11.
-We utilize the latest version of \textsc{DustPOL\_py} code that has incorporated the numerical modeling of dust extinction and polarization based on the MRAT alignment mechanism (\citealt{Lee2020}; \citealt{Tram2021, Tram2024, Tram2025})\footnote{https://github.com/lengoctram/DustPOL\_py} to characterize the major effects of grain alignment and dust properties within the G11.
+We first apply the new technique to the available starlight polarization observations by \cite{Chen2023} at $2.19\,\rm\mu m$ that mostly obtain POS B-fields in the outer regions of G11 with the filament width of 5 pc (\citealt{Kainulainen2013}).
+We utilize the latest version of \textsc{DustPOL\_py} code that has incorporated the numerical modeling of dust extinction and polarization based on the modern physics of RAT alignment mechanism (\citealt{Lee2020}; \citealt{Tram2021, Tram2024, Tram2025})\footnote{https://github.com/lengoctram/DustPOL\_py} to characterize the major effects of grain alignment and dust properties within G11.
 We infer the local 3D inclination angles from the observed starlight polarization efficiency using the new technique developed by \cite{TruongHoang2025}, and investigate the applications in reconstructing 3D B-field morphology and understanding its importance in filament formation and evolution.
 The study of 3D B-fields in the inner dense filament from thermal dust polarization observations will be presented in our second paper of the 3D-BLISS series (Ngoc et al., in preparation).